 Those were just a few of our favourite projects you can do with the Raspberry Pi!
 But that’s not all as with the Raspberry Pi, you can create more cool projects from a home security system to filming a stop motion film with the Raspberry Pi!
 The possibilities are endless.

 Interested in what other things you can do with a Raspberry Pi?
 You can check out our blog on the Top 40 Raspberry Pi 4 Projects That You Must Try Now for more!

 So, why should you use the Raspberry Pi compared to other Single board computers (SBC) out in the market?
 Well, here are some more reasons why you should use the Raspberry Pi!

 Needless to say, the first reason will be the cost of the Raspberry Pi!
 At such a low cost, you get yourself a versatile small computer board that is perfect for a variety of tasks!
-As mentioned above, the Raspberry Pi 4 starts at only $35 and even with $5, you can get a Raspberry Pi Zero.
+As mentioned above, the Pi 4 starts at only $35 and you can get a Raspberry Pi Zero for just $5.

 In the previous years, many add ons and accessories have become developed just for the Raspberry Pi from cases, displays to HATs.
 Some of my personal favourites are:

 - Raspberry Pi Sense HAT – Make your own Astro-Pi